 Project Number J15090-076

+Service Area Stickney

 Location Main Office Building

+Engineering Consultant In-house design

+Engineering Contractor McDonagh Demolition, Inc.

+Estimated Construction Cost \$556,000

+Contract Award Date January 2021

+Substantial Completion Date May 2022

 Project Description This project entails removing and replacing two boiler units at the Main Office Building.
 The new units will be energy efficient.

 Project Justification There have been several projects to re-tube the boilers, which have resulted in significant maintenance costs.
 The boilers are original to the building, which was constructed in 1955.
 According to the standards of the American Society of Heating, Refrigerating, and Air Conditioning Engineers, the useful life of cast iron boilers is 35 years.
 These have now been operational for 64 years.
 Failure of either of the existing boilers could have adverse effects on the working conditions of all employees in the Main Office Building due to the inability to regulate temperature during the cooler months.

+Drainat Status Construction

-Remove and Replace One 23XL Chiller, MOB
+Remove and Replace One 23XL Chiller, Main Office Building

 Project Number J15090-080

+Service Area Stickney

 Location Main Office Building

+Engineering Consultant In-house design

+Engineering Contractor McDonagh Demolition, Inc.

+Estimated Construction Cost \$350,000

+Contract Award Date February 2022

+Substantial Completion Date May 2022

-The project entails removing and replacing one 23XL Carrier chiller unit at the Main Office Building.
+Project Description The project entails removing and replacing one 23XL Carrier chiller unit at the Main Office Building.
 The new unit must be energy efficient, use less harmful refrigerant, and be tied into the building automation system.

-Project Justification The chiller was installed in 1997.
+Project Justification on The chiller was installed in 1997.
 The American Society of Heating, Refrigerating, and Air-Conditioning Engineers' standard for useful life of centrifugal chillers is 23 years.
 This chiller has now been operational for 24 years.
 Failure of either existing chiller could have adverse effects on the working conditions of all employees in the Main Office Building due to the inability to regulate the temperature during the summer months.
 The current unit is also expensive to recharge and uses R-22 refrigerant, an ozone-depleting chemical.
 Water and electrical energy usage levels are expected to decrease significantly due to the new model's higher efficiency and the automated controls.